Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 You can override the default using **orderBy** to specify one or more fields to sort by.
 The default order is always ascending, but you can use an optional **ASC** or **DESC** modifier to specify an ascending or descending sort order.

-For example, specifying orderBy&#x3D;name DESC returns a mixed folder/file list in descending **name** order.
+For example, specifying orderBy=name DESC returns a mixed folder/file list in descending **name** order.

 You can use any of the following fields to order the results:
 * isFolder